 Our target is to design solutions that give:

-- Higher overall network capacity
+- Higher overall network capacity and flexibility

 - Lower energy consumption with better energy efficiency